lumol-org/lumol/doc/src/input/interactions.md

 # Interactions

-The interactions in an universe can be specified using YAML syntax.
+The interactions in a system can be specified using YAML syntax.
 An interactions is the association of atomic types, potential function and optional restrictions and computation mode.